Omni Royal Orleans

 @eater

-"The Omni is joining the holiday pop-up game for the first time ever this year, decking out its Promenade Room with neon signs, kitschy Christmas Story-inspired leg lamps, tinsel, baubles, and more.
-There’s also a killer drink menu crafted by Julie Reiner, co-founder of New York City cocktail bars Clover Club, Milady’s, and Leyanda (she’s also a judge on Netflix’s Drink Masters).
-12 cocktails (including two nonalcoholic options) are topped with garnishes like gingerbread cookies, toasted “snow,” and holiday-cocktail umbrellas." - Clair Lorell
+"The hotel's Promenade Room has been transformed with neon signs, kitschy Christmas Story–inspired leg lamps, tinsel, baubles, and more.
+A 12-cocktail menu (including two nonalcoholic options) was crafted by Julie Reiner, co-founder of New York City bars Clover Club, Milady’s, and Leyenda and a judge on Netflix's Drink Masters; cocktails are topped with garnishes like gingerbread cookies, toasted “snow,” and holiday-cocktail umbrellas.
+The installation runs now through December 30." - Clair Lorell

 https://nola.eater.com/23462765/holiday-pop-ups-bars-new-orleans-miracle-sippin-santa-christmas